The AGCO is now accepting Retail Store Authorization applications via the iAGCO portal.

 The AGCO will process applications as they are received.
 However, the first application received will not necessarily be the first issued as a number of factors determine the length of time to process it, including application deficiencies, the number of interested parties to be reviewed, the applicant’s responsiveness in providing required information, the volume of public responses submitted during the public notice process, the time the operator takes to build out their store to a point of readiness for inspections and the extent of the due diligence investigation.

 The AGCO is committed to processing applications as quickly as possible with the objective of making a legal supply of cannabis more broadly available across Ontario.
 As regulator, the AGCO’s priorities continue to be ensuring that only eligible applicants are licensed and that licensed operators act with honesty, integrity, and in the public interest, following all laws, regulations and standards.
-In accordance with direction set by government, beginning in April 2020, the AGCO expects to issue up to 20 RSAs per month as stores become ready.
+In accordance with direction set by government, beginning in February 2021, the AGCO expects to issue approximately 30 RSAs per week as stores become ready.

 Applying for a Retail Store Authorization